A Little Czech Republic Culture

 Whether it be government changes, war or protest, the hearts of Czechs have held fast to their values, traditions and interests.

-This page outlines a few descriptions of what makes Czechs tick - so you have a better background when you visit Prague.
+This page outlines a few descriptions of what makes Czechs, well, Czech.

 Czech Families

 Family is a key element of Czech Republic culture and is generally placed ahead of work.
-Traditional families are quite the norm with mothers cooking and raising the children while fathers work.
-It's common to see fathers pushing strollers on the weekend giving mom a break.
+I would say that families are traditional in the sense that mothers and fathers continue standard roles of centuries past.

 Family in Czech Republic - a few notes: